Reception, Wi-Fi & Visitor Information

 You have the facility to access the internet in Reception and Cafe/Bar during opening hours.
 A password to gain FREE WI-FI can be obtained at the Reception Desk.
 (Password is subject to change).

 All of our lodges have Wi-Fi available.
-Please ask at Reception for the the password.
+Password given at check in.

 Mobile Phone Signal: